Spaxly/BSPWM-Config/README.md

 * Custom dock configured in polybar

 * Wallpaper changer script in rofi

+* Various modes & themes to choose from

 # Credits
 AlphaTechnolog - For EWW bar configuration, taken from https://github.com/AlphaTechnolog/eww-dotfiles and edited to my liking.